Guest post from Robin Powell of The Evidence-Based Investor blog...

 Gold, property and collectibles being a few examples.

 And yet, when it comes to our pensions, one of the biggest financial investments...

 We either don't know what we're paying for or don't seem to have a plan.

 We often hear that the cost of investing is coming down, and in some cases it is.

 But the total picture is actually less clear-cut.

 Generally, around the world, the funds whose costs are falling are those that were already relatively cheap.

 The cost of using more expensive funds has remained stubbornly high.

-That particular study focusses on US-domiciled funds, but there’s been a similar trend in other countries, including the UK.
+This particular study focusses on US-domiciled funds.

+But, there has also been a similar trend in other countries, including the UK.